A Better Way to Monitor Supplier Risk

 Building a better solution

 There is more information about suppliers available than ever--credit scores, legal filings, government data, news alerts, social sentiment, customer reviews and even weather information.
-However, because existing technologies require so much manual input to bring together all this information and keep it up to date, businesses are faced with a decision: How much time and effort are they going to invest into monitoring their supply chain risk?
+However, because existing technologies require so much manual input to bring together all this information and keep it up to date, businesses are faced with a decision: How much time and effort are they going to invest into supply chain planning and monitoring their supply chain risk?

 Businesses need better solutions, so we set out to build one.
 Our strategy was to make a service similar to a consumer identity theft monitoring service providing active monitoring across the board.